Hiking, History, and Nature at Olompali State Historic Park in Novato

 Olompali State Historic Park is located just north of Novato.
-Note that with the recent work on Highway 101, the entrance to the park has changed.
 To get there, take Highway 101 to the Atherton Avenue/San Marin Drive exit in Novato and head west on San Marin Drive.
 Turn right onto Redwood Boulevard (just past the end of the freeway overpass) and follow it to the park entrance.

 Olompali is open Wednesday through Sunday from 9 am to 5 pm.
 Admission is free, but there's an $8 per car parking fee; you can pay with cash or a check at the pay station near the entrance to the parking area.

 Restrooms are located in the frame house visitor center, and there are several drinking fountains around the park grounds that offer drinking water.
 There's no food available there, but there are plenty of picnic tables throughout the park, so pack your lunch or snacks and make a day of it.

 Most of the paths and trails at Olompali can be navigated easily with a sturdy off-road jogging stroller.
 Make sure you pack water bottles and sunscreen, as the area can get hot in the summer and not all the trails are in shade.